coinZee/Monette-GACHA-/Readme.md

 - 🎴 Idle auto-battler + squad-building
 - 🎁 Gacha character collection (with rarities)
 - 🧠 AI waifus with persistent memory + personality
-- 🧬 Character creation via parts from centralized store aka dev store
+- 🧬 Character creation via parts from centralized store
-- 💸 Token used for speeding up progress or unlocking premium content (aka resin?)
+- 💸 Token used for speeding up progress or unlocking premium content
 - 🧍‍♂️ PvE-focused for 6–12 months post-launch
 - ⚔️ PvP introduced later, async-only
 - 🌐 Web-first, mobile-friendly
 - 🛒 Centralized store only (no NFT marketplace for now)